 Can You Get LASIK After Cataract Surgery?
-Who Is a Candidate?
+Find Out if You Qualify

 If your level of visual acuity is poorer than you’d like after cataract surgery, LASIK is one option to improve it.
 While not a viable option for everyone, many people can benefit from a LASIK post-cataract procedure, potentially regaining the ability to read or drive without corrective lenses.